quietui/quiet/docs/docs/components/dialog.md

 ### With header

-Apply the `with-header` attribute and place elements into the `header` slot to add a title and some actions at the start of the dialog.
+Add the `with-header` attribute and place elements into the `header` slot to add content at the start of the dialog.

 ```html {.example}
 <quiet-dialog with-header id="header__dialog">